 Challenges that limit progress

-However, the group faces practical challenges that limit their progress.
+However, groups like the Kiriba Chama community face practical challenges that limit their progress.
 Many members lack basic farming tools, making land preparation and maintenance difficult.
 There is limited access to diverse and quality seedlings, which affects crop diversity and resilience.
 Most farms are not fenced, leading to frequent destruction of crops by free ranging animals.

 Farming in Kilifi depends largely on seasonal rainfall.
 During dry seasons, members struggle with water scarcity due to the lack of adequate water storage tanks for harvesting rainwater.
 This affects both household use and farm productivity.